thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 }
 ```

+When the `c8y_configuration_plugin` receives these MQTT messages, the contents of that `configurations` key are parsed and persisted into the child-device specific TOML file at `/etc/tedge/c8y/<childid>/c8y-configuration-plugin.toml`.
-Whenever the `c8y_configuration_plugin` receivces that MQTT message it stores all contained information to the child-devices individual TOML file in `/etc/tedge/c8y/<childid>/c8y-configuration-plugin.toml`.
-When the file already exists it will be replaced with the new content.
+If the file already exists, it will be replaced with the new content.

 Each time a child-device's TOML is modified (e.g. due to an incoming MQTT message, an incoming new configuration snapshot from the cloud, or a modification by a local process) the `c8y_configuration_plugin` takes care to define all necessary capabilities to the coresponding cloud's child-device twin.
 These are:
   - declaring _supported operations_ for configuration management: `c8y_UploadConfigFile` and `c8y_DownloadConfigFile`